-Beginning July 1, 2022, while we will remain a daily NAV REIT allowing for daily purchases and redemptions of shares of our common stock, distributions to our stockholders have been, and we expect will continue to be, authorized and declared with a single record date for each month rather than with daily record dates.
-Accordingly, distributions for each month beginning with July 2022 have been, and we expect will continue to be, accrued and thus reduce our NAV by such accrual once per month on the business day after the record date.
+Our board of directors and our advisor periodically review the distribution policy to determine the appropriateness of our distribution rate relative to our current and forecasted cash flows.
+Distributions to our stockholders have been, and we expect will continue to be, authorized and declared with a single record date for each month.
+Accordingly, distributions for each month beginning have been, and we expect will continue to be, accrued and thus reduce our NAV by such accrual once per month on the business day after the record date.
 Stockholders for each share class will receive a net amount per share that includes a deduction for applicable distribution fees and dealer manager fees.